 This recipe requires a few minutes of preparation the night before and about a half an hour of hands-off roasting in the morning, which makes it the easiest recipe I've ever posted, I think.
 It's perfect for a spring brunch or a special weekend breakfast.
 And it's the sort of recipe that encourages rest and relaxation.
 With that goal in mind, I wish you a relaxing and healthy week.

 toppings: Sherry Roasted Strawberries (recipe below), pistachios, edible flowers (entirely optional), milk or yoghurt, maple syrup or honey

-In a small bowl, combine the oats, hemp seeds, coconut flakes, pistachios, dates.
+In a small bowl, combine the oats, hemp seeds, coconut flakes, pistachios, dates (either one or two, to taste).
 To use half a vanilla bean, cut a bean in half crosswise.
 Reserve one half for future use.
 Split the remaining half lengthwise with a sharp paring knife and scrape the seeds into the oat mixture.
 Add a pinch of sea salt and almond milk.
 Stir.

 Cover and leave in the fridge overnight.
 In the morning, add more almond milk or some yoghurt if the muesli looks too dry.
 Top with roasted strawberries, more pistachios, edible flowers (if using), and maple syrup or honey, to taste.
 Serve.

 Hull and slice the strawberries in half or quarters, if the strawberries are large.
 Whisk together the maple syrup, sherry vinegar, coconut oil, and a pinch of sea salt.
 Toss the mixture with the strawberries until the strawberries are evenly coated.
 Spread the strawberries out on a rimmed baking sheet in a single layer.